chantelwetzel-noaa/copper_rockfish_2021/write_up/n_ca/_main.knit.md

 \vspace{0.5cm}

 where $A_{\text{max}}$ is the maximum age.
 The prior is defined as a lognormal distribution with mean $ln(5.4/A_{\text{max}})$ and standard error = 0.438.
 Using a maximum age of 50, the point estimate and median of the prior is 0.108 yr^-1^.
 The maximum age was selected based on available age data from all West Coast data sources and literature values.
 The oldest aged copper rockfish was 51 years with two observations, one each off of the coast of Washington and Oregon in 2019.
 The maximum age in the model was set at 50 years.
-This selection was consistent with the literature examining the longevity of  copper rockfish [@love_milton_probably_1996] and was supported by the observed ages which had multiple observations of fish between 44 and 51 years of age.
+This selection was consistent with the literature examining the longevity of  copper rockfish [@love_milton_probably_1996] and was supported by the observed ages that had multiple observations of fish between 44 and 51 years of age.

 ### Length-Weight Relationship